yiisoft/docs/guide/en/runtime/request.md

 # Request

-HTTP request contains a method, URI, a set of headers and a body:
+HTTP request has a method, URI, a set of headers and a body:

 ```
 POST /contact HTTP/1.1